 The takeaway from these global efforts is that many businesses do have the opportunity to adjust to the current situation.
 Temporarily concentrating on hard-to-get products or services could, potentially, allow you to keep on working.
 It could also allow you to cut your losses to a minimum.

-Additionally, you may find that developing essential products or helping those in need has the potential to open up new opportunities for your business.
+Additionally, you may find that developing essential products or helping those in need has the potential to open up new opportunities for your business during COVID-19 pandemic.
 After all, showing that you’re willing to create solutions to current problems is an excellent testament to your potential as an entrepreneur.

 If money is tight at the moment, consider all the options before closing your company’s doors.
 Governments around the world have come up with emergency funds aimed to save and aid private businesses.
 The great thing about these is that they’re available to almost anyone, and can do a great deal to help.